scikit-learn-contrib/MAPIE/README.rst

     from mapie.classification import MapieClassifier
     mapie_classifier = MapieClassifier(estimator=classifier, method='score', cv=5)

-Implemented methods in **MAPIE** respect three fundamental pillars.
+Implemented methods in **MAPIE** respect three fundamental pillars:

 - they are **model and use case agnostic**,
 - they possess **theoretical guarantees** under minimal assumptions on the data and the model,